BrenoFariasdaSilva/University/Distributed Systems/Activity 03 - XDR External Data Representation/README.md

 @date: 07/05/2023
 @last update: 27/05/2021
 @[repository](https://github.com/BrenoFariasdaSilva/University/tree/main/Distributed%20Systems/Activity%2003%20-%20XDR%20External%20Data%20Representation)
-@TODO: Test multilpe clients and multiple values in a field.
-@TODO: Update README.md How to use and Example of usage

 ### ***Quick notes:***
 Note that in the ```/server/database.py``` file we have the following code in the database constructor (```__init__```):